Joshua-Dias-Barreto/COA-LAB-A23/README.md

 ## Total Simulation Cycles (Normalised to LRR)

-This found in the output log under the name gpu_tot_sim_cycles
+This is found in the output log under the name gpu_tot_sim_cycles

 <img width="1000" src="EndSem_img/gpu_tot_sim_cycle.png">

+# Note

 Although our values of the evaluation metrics(IPC, Stall Cycles) do not completely match with that of the research paper, the values have a similar trend as given in the research paper.
 This is becuase we scaled down the inputs to the applications/benchmarks so that they execute faster.
 Hence, we can see a similar trend in our data if not the exact same values.